High Performance Git

 rev-parse and rev-list

-git log sometimes feels fast and sometimes expensive for exactly this reason.
-Despite the name, it is doing traversal work rather than simply reading from a log.
+git log sometimes feels fast and sometimes slow for exactly this reason.
+Despite the name, it is doing graph traversal, not reading a log file.

 A Few Commands Make Revision Syntax Concrete